-Homemade truffles are always great.
+Homemade Vegan Truffles are always a great treat.
 No better time than Christmas parties to get making chocolates that everyone can eat.
 These are rich, and lovely and easy to make.
 The centre for these ones is quite solid, if you want a softer centre then add another tablespoon of coconut cream.

 Free From: Dairy, Egg, Gluten

 Making Time: 60 minutes, plus cooling time before the coating goes on.

 - 150g Dark Chocolate

 - 1 tsp Coconut Essence

 - ¼ cup desiccated Coconut

 - Grab a pot, and fill about 1/4 full with water.
 Pop on a medium heat and put a metal bowl on top making sure the bowl doesn’t touch the water.
 Into the bowl add the chocolate (broken into small pieces).
 Melt slowly stirring as you go.